Generic Name: pioglitazone and glimepiride (PYE-oh-GLI-ta-zone & glye-MEP-ir-ide)

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with glimepiride/pioglitazone.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have had a severe allergic reaction (eg, severe rash, hives, breathing difficulties, dizziness) to any other sulfonamide medicine such as acetazolamide, celecoxib, certain diuretics (eg, hydrochlorothiazide), glipizide, probenecid, sulfamethoxazole, valdecoxib, or zonisamide
+- if you have had a severe allergic reaction (eg, severe rash, hives, breathing difficulties, dizziness) to any other sulfonamide medicine such as sulfamethoxazole

-- if you have a history of bladder cancer, bone fracture, low calcium intake, or weak bones (eg, osteoporosis)
+- if you have a history of heart problems (eg, heart attack, heart failure), high blood acid levels or diabetic ketoacidosis, liver problems or abnormal liver function tests, stroke, syndrome of inappropriate secretion of antidiuretic hormone (SIADH), low blood sodium levels, bladder cancer, bone fracture, low calcium intake, or weak bones (eg osteoporosis)